 Risk Type | Score (0-10) | Applicable Risk | Mitigation Strategy |

-Market Risk | 5 | Interest Rate/Currency Risk | Professional advice and arbitrage knowledge is needed when considering investments that need currency and interest rate swaps. |
+Market Risk | 5 | Interest Rate/Currency Risk | When considering investments that need currency and interest rate swaps, professional advice and arbitrage knowledge are needed. |

 Credit Risk | 9 | Transaction Risk | Each alt. investment holds its own transaction risk.
 Mitigation will include detailed due diligence and ongoing reporting. |

-6 | Portfolio Concentration | Over, the concentration of investment funds towards one alt. asset or industry needs to be avoided and controlled. | |
+6 | Portfolio Concentration | Moreover, the concentration of investment funds towards one asset or industry must be avoided and controlled. | |

 Operational Risk | 5 | Operations | Investor fund manager compliance and security are to be managed by investors to ensure discrepancies. |